Lepidoptera

 White Admiral Limenitis camilla

-The first Warren record was of one in Dead Dolphin Wood on 14/7/2006.
-This was closely followed by one seen along the Dune Ridge on 08/07/07.
-However Southern White Admiral has been illegally released at several south Devon site in recent years.
+The first Warren record was of one in Dead Dolphin Wood on 14th July 2006.
+This was closely followed by one seen along the Dune Ridge on 8th July 2007.
+However the very similar Southern White Admiral had been illegally released at several south Devon sites.

 Red Admiral Vanessa atalanta